 Each design principle serves as a tool that allows us to integrate all the separate parts of a design, referred to as elements, into a functional, synergistic, whole system, where the elements harmoniously interact and work together in the most efficient way possible.

-Now that we know what the design principles are, and what their purpose is, let us explore each of the design principles in detail.
+Now that we know what the design principles are, and what their purpose is, let us look further into these design principles and what they entail.

 The Design Principles of Permaculture